 The hose clamp works like a zip tie; squeeze the jaws shut with a pair of pliers until its snug around the rubber hose.

-This project is concluded in Part 5.
+This project is concluded in How to Install an Instant Hot Water Dispenser, Faucet and Water Filter – Part 5.

 Thanks for reading,